 I’m Not Sure If I Qualify to Take Action Under Any Current Laws.
 What Should I Do?

 Even if you think you don’t qualify under an Adult Victims Act law, you should consult an attorney.
 We recommend contacting a trauma-informed law firm that communicates with compassion, patience and understanding; this vastly improves the experience for the survivor.
 After contacting an attorney, a survivor should walk away from the conversation feel empowered and knowledgeable in what their options are.

-I’m a Male Survivor and am Scared and Ashamed to Come Forward.
+I’m a Male Survivor of Clergy Abuse and am Scared and Ashamed to Come Forward.
 Will People Know Who I Am?

 Sexual abuse is stigmatized in our society, arguably even more so for men.
 Being ashamed is a feeling many survivors experience.
 Many survivors do not want others to know about what happened to them, and that is okay.
 We take the privacy and confidentiality very seriously.
 When a lawsuit is filed, it is filed publicly and that is not something we are able to change.
 However, a lawsuit can usually be filed under a pseudonym, like John or Jane Doe.
 That way, a survivor’s identity can remain anonymous.
 This typically allows for any identifying details of a lawsuit to remain private.
 However, if a perpetrator or parish is identified in the lawsuit, there is a legal right for them to be made aware of the lawsuit and to obtain a copy of the filed lawsuit.

 I’m Nervous to Reach Out as I Have Never Told Anyone About My Abuse.
 What Should I Expect?